 Teams or individuals are invited to register now.
 Students can create a team for a

 country or region of the world and individuals can join a team to compete.
-Registration for
+Registration is open through Nov.
+15 at 10am!
+See instructions for how to create an IMleagues account.

 NOV 17 - Global Trumpism Lecture